-This Operations Manual is designed to familiarize the reader with how to install, program, and set up the IM30AE relay for operation.
+This Operations Manual is designed to familiarize the reader with how to install, program, and set up the IM30AE relay with Rev 2.00 Firmware for operation.
+If using a relay with firmware revisions lower than this, please use the July 1999 issue of this manual.
 For programming the relay via computer software, consult the appropriate manual.
 Contact your local Cooper Power Systems representative for ordering information.